Top of the interior trends

 8. Gold/brass or black metals

 Do you remember when everyone had silver/nickel light switches, door furniture, light fittings etc?
-Anyone bought some recently?
-We’ve been doing for bronzes and golds but also blacks in some rooms and on Instagram we can see that you have too!
+Did anyone buy some recently?
+We’ve been doing for bronzes and golds but also blacks in some rooms and on Instagram, we can see that you have too!

 We think this one is a climber.
 Deep, dirty, almost neural greens.
 This year Farrow and Ball released Bancha, a deep green inspired by the tea and with a real oriental vibe.
 We love it and are work on another project using it at the moment.